 - Toast the pine nuts in a dry pan over medium heat, shaking frequently, until glossy and lightly browned (1-2 minutes).

-- Place the toasted pine nuts to the bowl of a food processor or blender along with the walnuts and garlic.
+- Place the toasted pine nuts, walnuts, and garlic in the bowl of a food processor or blender.
 Pulse until ground.

 - Transfer the nut and garlic mixture to a large bowl.
-Fold in the yogurt, olive oil, dill and salt.
-Refrigerate any leftovers.
+Fold in the Greek yoghurt, olive oil, dill, and salt.
+I might even suggest that you drizzle a bit more olive oil on top for good measure.